marcglasberg/async_redux/README.md

 ### Async Reducer

-If you want to do some asynchronous work, simply declare the reducer to return `Future<AppState>` then change the state and return it.
+If you want to do some asynchronous work, simply declare the reducer to return `Future<AppState?>` then change the state and return it.
 There is no need of any "middleware", like for other Redux versions.